North–South Line (Jakarta MRT)

 The North–South line is a rapid transit line of the Jakarta MRT.
 Coloured dark red on the map, the line is currently 15.7 km long and serves 13 stations.
-It is the first and only operational line of the Jakarta MRT.
+It is the first and currently only operational line of the Jakarta MRT.
 The line is the second rail transit system to be operated in the country, after Palembang LRT.

 History

 Planning

 The origins of the line and its development came in 1995, when the provincial government set up an idea to build the MRT system (subway), A giant Japanese company, Itochu, was certainly a candidate for the tender.
 Three months later, when then Governor of DKI Jakarta (at that time), Soerjadi Soedirdja, announced the formation of a consortium to build the system.
 In the same year, an international consortium was formed to prepare a feasibility study for the first line of the MRT system and the consortium was named Indonesian Japanese European Group (IJEG).
 The plan would have involved a 14 km route between Blok M and Jakarta Kota Station, fully built underground.

 The following year, the wide and comfortable pedestrian paths in Singapore were related to the construction of subway stations and this was planned to be completed and operational in 2000.
 Unfortunately, in 1998, it never happened due to the 1998 riots.